csamarth/FirePong/README.md

   - Every feature will have separate branch
   - Features can only be merged and require at least 2 approvals
 ---
-**In case just pulling this project on your local doesn't work, try following the guide given [here](https://docs.godotengine.org/en/stable/getting_started/workflow/project_setup/version_control_systems.html) under *Official Git Plugin***

-**And if you're on a windows then do checkout the last paragraph on that page under *Working with Git on Windows* cause line endings are annoying**
+**In case just pulling this project on your local doesn't work, try following the guide given [here](https://docs.godotengine.org/en/stable/getting_started/workflow/project_setup/version_control_systems.html) under *Official Git Plugin*.
+If you're on a windows then do checkout the last paragraph on that page under *Working with Git on Windows* cause line endings are annoying**
 ---
 - [ ] Developing personal task
   - [ ] Paris